 Trustee Guide

-Trust Meeting Minutes: What They Must Include and How to Get Them Right
+Trust Meeting Minutes Template: What to Include and How to Get It Right

 A Word document template will get you started.
-Here's what it takes to produce minutes that actually hold up — and what most trustees get wrong.
+Here's what it takes to produce trust meeting minutes that actually hold up — and what most trustees get wrong.

 Why Trust Meeting Minutes Matter More Than Most Trustees Think